-In 1988 the Fair Housing Act was amended to include people with disabilities as a protected class against whom discrimination is prohibited.
-Two years later the American with Disabilities Act was passed.
+In 1988, the Fair Housing Act was amended to include people with disabilities as a protected class against whom discrimination is prohibited.
+Two years later, the Americans with Disabilities Act was passed.
 When passing the Americans with Disabilities Act, Congress found that “physical or mental disabilities in no way diminish a person’s right to fully participate in all aspects of society” and that “discrimination against individuals with disabilities continue to be a serious and pervasive social problem.”
 42 U.S.C. §12101.
-While there have been great strides in curbing discrimination against people with disabilities in the last 30 years, it remains prevalent in all aspects of life including housing.
+While there have been great strides in curbing discrimination against people with disabilities in the last 30 years, it remains prevalent in all aspects of life including, housing.

 People with disabilities are afforded some protections against discrimination in addition to those offered to all other protected classes.
 These additional protections are the right to reasonable accommodations and reasonable modifications to help them use and enjoy their housing like everyone else.
-Fair Housing protections afforded to all protected classes include prohibitions against: refusal to rent, different terms and conditions, discriminatory statement, and threats, coercion, and retaliation.
+Fair housing protections afforded to all protected classes include prohibitions against refusal to rent, different terms and conditions, discriminatory statements, and threats, coercion, and retaliation.
 Discrimination against people with disabilities may look like:

 - “No pets, no exceptions.”

 - “Sorry, we don’t do special parking.”

 - “I’m going to need an extra fee for your animal.”